 Joseph A. Duncan

-Joseph A. Duncan is an Associate Professor of Medicine and Pharmacology at the University of North Carolina School of Medicine in Chapel Hill, NC, USA.
-He received his MD and PhD degrees from the University of Texas Southwestern Medical School in Dallas, TX, USA, before pursuing clinical training in Internal Medicine and Infectious Diseases at the University of North Carolina.
+Joseph “Alex” Duncan is an Associate Professor of Medicine and Pharmacology at the University of North Carolina School of Medicine in Chapel Hill, NC, USA.
+He received his M.D. and Ph.D. degrees from the University of Texas Southwestern Medical School in Dallas, TX, USA before pursuing clinical training in Internal Medicine and Infectious Diseases at the University of North Carolina at Chapel Hill, NC, USA.
 Dr Duncan served as the Director of the Infectious Diseases Training Program before becoming the Director of the Physician Scientist Training Program for the Department of Medicine in 2015.

 Early in his career, Dr Duncan clinically focused on diagnosis and management of Sexually Transmitted Infections while developing an active research program studying N. gonorrhoeae infection.
-He continues to lead an active research group focused on innate immune signaling as well as the pathogenesis and immune responses to N. gonorrheoae infection.
-Dr Duncan has co-authored 45 articles in peer reviewed journals and is a Fellow of the Infectious Diseases Society of America.
+He continues to lead an active research group focused on innate immune signaling as well as the pathogenesis and immune responses to N. gonorrhoeae infection.
+Dr Duncan has co-authored 50 articles in peer reviewed journals and is a Fellow of the Infectious Diseases Society of America and was elected to membership in the American Society of Clinical Investigation in 2020.